Student and consumer protection during the coronavirus (COVID-19) pandemic

 What should students expect?

 We recognise that the pandemic is causing a lot of disruption to students’ experience of higher education.
-The guidance makes clear that we expect universities and colleges to:
+We expect universities and colleges to:

 - give prospective and current students clear information about what they can expect from their course in the next academic year.
 This includes the extent to which initial teaching will be online and how this will happen and what support there will be for online learning